Diving (sport): Safety

+Recreational diving

 After an incident in Washington in 1993, most US and other pool builders are reluctant to equip a residential swimming pool with a diving springboard so home diving pools are much less common these days.
 In the incident, 14-year-old Shawn Meneely made a "suicide dive" (holding his hands at his sides, so that his head hit the bottom first) in a private swimming pool and became a tetraplegic.
 The lawyers for the family, Jan Eric Peterson and Fred Zeder, successfully sued the diving board manufacturer, the pool builder, and the National Spa and Pool Institute over the inappropriate depth of the pool.

 The NSPI had specified a minimum depth of 7 ft 6 in (2.29 m) which proved to be insufficient in the above case.
 The pool into which Meneely dived was not constructed to the published standards.
 The standards had changed after the diving board was installed on the non-compliant pool by the homeowner.
 But the courts held that the pool "was close enough" to the standards to hold NSPI liable.
 The multimillion-dollar lawsuit was eventually resolved in 2001 for US$6.6 million ($8 million after interest was added) in favor of the plaintiff.
 The NSPI was held to be liable, and was financially strained by the case.
 It filed twice for Chapter 11 bankruptcy protection and was successfully reorganized into a new swimming pool industry association.

+Spinal cord injuries

+It has been commented that for spinal cord injuries related to diving board use in the United States that "For the purposes of obtaining rough estimates of diving board-related injury risks," the estimated "...rate of SCI [Spinal Cord Injury] due to diving into swimming pools from diving boards to be on the order of 0.028 per 100,000 swimmers..."

+Submerged objects

+Many diving accidents occur when divers do not account for submerged objects in the water such as rocks and logs.
+Because of this many beaches and pools prohibit diving in shallow waters or when a lifeguard is not on duty.
+It was commetend that "...shallow dives can end up in death or permanent injury." and that in 1988 on Lake Powell a person "...was left a quadriplegic after diving just 5 feet off a houseboat into the murky lake."